Crisp-edged, chewy inside chocolate sea salt cookies made from an easy scoop dough, topped with melted chocolate and sparkling sea salt.

 They’re doubled up on chocolate, with both chocolate chips and melted chocolate in the dough, and then the baked cookies get an extra dip in more melted chocolate.

 You have to admit they look so pretty and festive decorated with crunchy sea salt crystals that look like delicate, tiny snowflakes.

 I’ve been keeping little dishes of my favorite Maldon salt in the kitchen and dining room, to sprinkle on finished dishes for an extra spark of flavor and crunch.

 It’s at the point that I find myself garnishing my morning oatmeal too – the smoked Maldon is especially nice with maple syrup and toasted nuts.
 Sometimes it’s the little things…

-I hope this holiday season is especially sweet and unexpectedly sparkling for you and yours.
+I hope the holiday season is especially sweet and unexpectedly sparkling for you and yours!

 - 1/2 cup all-purpose flour